-- Re-injury: There is nothing quite so difficult as being kicked when you are down.
-People who are using crutches, canes, or other aids to help them get around are especially vulnerable to slip and fall accidents.
-They are also even more susceptible to re-injuring their bodies that are trying to heal from a prior surgery or trauma.
+- Re-injury: People who are using crutches, canes, or other aids to help them get around are especially vulnerable to slip and fall accidents.
+They are also even more susceptible to re-injuring their bodies that are trying to heal from prior surgery or trauma.

 - Death: In the movies and cartoons, we might laugh at people slipping and falling.
 But those are movies, and this is real life, where a slip and fall can result in serious injury; even death.
 Brain injuries, falling into traffic, or severe cuts and lacerations from a fall can be fatal.
-If a loved one has lost their life due to a slip and fall, contact an attorney to make sure their rights are protected and those who are responsible are held accountable for their actions.
+A slip and fall accident attorney can help you and your family through this difficult time and hold responsible parties accountable for their actions.

 - Emergency room bills: ER bills are extremely expensive, and the ER really serves one purpose, which is to preserve your life.
 Recovery and rehabilitation are the next steps.

 - Hospital stays: You might find yourself in the hospital for an indefinite amount of time after a slip and fall.
 Hospitals are very expensive.
-You might be in traction for several days to weeks, or being monitored for brain injuries, and all the while the meter is running on your hospital bill.
+You might be in traction for several days to weeks, or you might need continuous monitoring for brain injuries.
+All the while, the meter is running on your hospital bill.

-- Surgery: When they begin to start putting you back together, surgery may be an option, depending on how you were injured.
-Some surgeries are immediate, such as relieving the pressure on your brain, whereas others might be further down the line after swelling of broken bones and torn muscles has gone down.
+- Surgery: When they begin to start putting you back together, surgery may be an option, depending on how you suffered an injury.
+Some surgeries are immediate, such as relieving the pressure on your brain.
+Others might be further down the line after swelling of broken bones and torn muscles has gone down.
 Multiple surgeries over a span of many years are not unheard of.

-- Lost time at work: While your body is healing, you will likely be losing time at work.
-If you are self-employed especially and cannot benefit from a temporary disability, every day lost from working is another bill you can’t pay.
+- Lost time at work: While your body is healing, you will likely lose time at work.
+If you are self-employed and cannot benefit from a temporary disability, every day lost from working is another bill you can’t pay.

 - Specialists: With more surgeries, more specialists are invited to work on putting your life back together.
-The more specialized their training in human anatomy, the more expensive they will be.
+The more specialized their training in human anatomy, the more expensive they cost.